 Kagin’s Consulting LLC, together with the International Food Policy Research Institute, will develop a Local Economy-wide modeling framework covering a series of districts in Malawi and implement a series of quantitative modeling analyses of the multiplier impacts of two interventions: rural road improvement and matching grants to private-sector agriculture firms who engage smallholders in commercial value chains.
 This work will support the Millennium Challenge Corporation compact development process in this country.

-The World Food Programme’s (WFP) total portfolio in Regional Bureau Nairobi (RBN) countries is more than USD 2 billion annually.
-In 2019, the RBN region moved 1.1 million MT of food throughout the region.
-It disbursed USD 270 million in cash to 5.4 million beneficiaries in the countries covered by RBN. .
+The World Food Programme (WFP) spends more than USD 745 million annually in Regional Bureau of Nairobi (RBN) countries.
+In 2019, the RBN region moved 1.1 million MT of food throughout East Africa.
+It disbursed USD 270 million in cash to 5.4 million beneficiaries in the countries covered by RBN.
 It procured and supplied more than 500,000 MT of food from local, regional, and global sources.
+These numbers increased with the inclusion of Sudan in the RBN beginning in December 2020.
+This spending is vital to the humanitarian operations of the WFP.
+It also affects RBN economies, potentially creating large income and production impacts in the region.
+This study documents the “economic footprint” of WFP operations in East Africa.

 Assessing the Economic Impacts of Protected Areas on Regional Economies in Zambia, Fiji, Nepal, and Brazil